 The option to perform surgery depends on the severity of the trauma and the long-term quality of life your cat may experience.
 In some cases, euthanasia may be the kindest option.

 This can be tricky to treat and many pet owners elect to euthanise their cat.
-If treatment does go ahead, your cat will be put on pain medication to relieve discomfort and medications designed to dissolve the clot and prevent new clots forming.
+If treatment does go ahead, your cat will be receive analgesics for pain as well as and medications designed to dissolve the clot and prevent new clots forming.

 Sadly the prognosis for FIP is grave and euthanasia is usually necessary.